phoenixframework/phoenix/guides/plug.md

 - [Plug.Telemetry](https://hexdocs.pm/plug/Plug.Telemetry.html) - adds instrumentation points so Phoenix can log the request path, status code and request time by default.

 - [Plug.Parsers](https://hexdocs.pm/plug/Plug.Parsers.html) - parses the request body when a known parser is available.
-By default parsers parse urlencoded, multipart and json (with `jason`).
+By default parsers parse urlencoded, multipart and JSON (with `jason`).
 The request body is left untouched when the request content-type cannot be parsed

 - [Plug.MethodOverride](https://hexdocs.pm/plug/Plug.MethodOverride.html) - converts the request method to PUT, PATCH or DELETE for POST requests with a valid `_method` parameter